UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/Documentation/ServerConfiguration.md

 something like `http://localhost:9000`, but in production, it would look something like `https://a.real.website.com`.

+#### callbackURL

+This is the URL to which Google sends users after we have authenticated them.
+During development, it should look like `http://localhost:2538/callback`.
+During production, it should be the same domain port as `publicURL`, but with `/callback` on the end.
 ## Example file

 Here is an example of what such a file would look like: